kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 There is a channel on the Kubernetes Slack workspace, `#release-comms`, which is used by the communications release team to coordinate their efforts.
 If you're on the communications team, or applying to be, then it would be advantageous to follow along with the conversations.
 The Communications Coordinator (often referred to as the "Comms Lead") should post a status here at a regular cadence to keep release team members and other stakeholders informed.

 How a particular team communicates day-to-day is up to the Comms Lead and teams members, but usually they Slack DM on day-to-day coordination and post summary updates in `#release-comms`.
+A good practice is to also update `#sig-docs` and `#sig-docs-blogs` channels with the status of the release blog, feature blogs, and other deliverables.

+## Working with other teams and SIGs

+Throughout the release cycle the comms team works with lots of different teams within the Kubernetes community.
+As a Comms lead or member of the comms team, you should feel empowered to reach out and ask questions or as for help from SIGs and other Release team members to meet deadlines.

+Some groups you may need to contact, on top of the already mentioned SIG Docs (Blog), include:

+* SIG Contributor Experience in the `#sig-contribex` slack channel and by attending meetings.
+They can help promote the feature blogs through social media.
+Also see the spcial posts section below.
+* Chairs and Tech Leads of SIGs in the `#chairs-and-techleads` slcak channel.
+This can be a helpful place to post reminders about blog deadlines SIG leads to see.

 ## Release deliverables